gatling/gatling/src/sphinx/project/sponsors.rst

 YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
 Take a look at YourKit's leading software products:
 `YourKit Java Profiler <http://www.yourkit.com/java/profiler/index.jsp>`_ and `YourKit .NET Profiler <http://www.yourkit.com/.net/profiler/index.jsp>`_.

-Yourkit has been and is still a great help for checking and fixing memory and concurrency issues while developing Gatling.
+YourKit has been and is still a great help for checking and fixing memory and concurrency issues while developing Gatling.

 Highsoft AS
 ===========